Georgian dance: Kartuli

-Kartuli dance is a romantic, or wedding dance, performed by a couple.
+Kartuli (ქართული) dance is a romantic, or wedding dance, performed by a couple.
 During the dance, the man is not allowed to touch the woman and must keep a certain distance.
 The man's upper body is motionless at all times.
 It shows that even in love, men must control their feelings.
 The man focuses his eyes on his partner as if she were the only woman in the whole world.
 The woman keeps her eyes downcast at all times and glides on the rough floor as a swan on the smooth surface of a lake.
 There have been only a few great performers of Kartuli including Nino Ramishvili, Iliko Sukhishvili, Iamze Dolaberidze, and Pridon Sulaberidze.